next-actions/pytest-mh/docs/articles/extending/multihost-domains.rst

 #################

 :class:`~pytest_mh.MultihostDomain` has access to the domain part of the configuration file.
-Its main purpose is to map role names into a Python classes that will be used to create the host and role objects.
+Its main purpose is to map role names into Python classes that will be used to create the host and role objects.

 .. code-block:: python
     :caption: Basic example of MultihostDomain